uptonking/note4yaoo/lib-editor-slate-issues-stars.md

 - Hey guys, what if you use onMouseDown instead of onClick?
 This doesn't reset focus for me.
   - I also added a preventDefault() at the end of the onMouseDown and it kept both selection and focus for me.

+- It's not easy to keep the selection visually because it's the same document.
+  - You could have a custom "Selection" plugin which draws a background behind the selection to have a visual effect maybe?
+- I think the safest solution is what you suggested, and draw a background explicitly when the focus is not there.

 ## [What is the purpose of onDOMBeforeInput?](https://github.com/ianstormtaylor/slate/issues/3302)